josiahH-cf/prompt-automation/README.md

 ## Troubleshooting

 - Run `prompt-automation --troubleshoot` to print log and database locations.
 - Use `prompt-automation --list` to list available templates.
+Append `--filter <pattern>` to narrow results.
 - Use `prompt-automation --update` to refresh hotkey configuration and ensure dependencies are properly installed.
 - If the hotkey does not work see [docs/HOTKEYS.md](docs/HOTKEYS.md) for manual setup instructions.